iaretechnician/barebones-masterserver-wiki/Networking-API.md

 ## Starting a Server Socket
 Server sockets implemet `IServerSocket` interface.
 It exposes two events and two methods
-* `OnConnected` (event) - invoked, when client connects to this socket. `IPeer` instance, which represents a connected client, will be provided as an argument
+* `Connected` (event) - invoked, when client connects to this socket. `IPeer` instance, which represents a connected client, will be provided as an argument
-* `OnDisconnect` (event) - invoked, when client disconnects
+* `Disconnected` (event) - invoked, when client disconnects
 * `Listen(port)` - opens the socket and starts listening to the port.
 After calling this method, clients can start connecting
 * `Stop()` - stops listening